Athabasca University: Collaborations

 The first collaboration the university embarked on was with Keyano College, which eventually led to the opening of a regional learning office in Fort McMurray, Alberta.
 (This regional office would later close.)
 In 1976, North Island College took on the challenge of delivering many of AU's courses on its many campuses.

 In the mid-seventies, two young Canadians, one of whom was the son of a prominent Edmonton family, were indicted in an English court for attempting to smuggle drugs into the country.
 They were each sentenced to a lengthy prison term and incarcerated in one of England's most infamous prisons.
 Each registered in one of Athabasca University's first three courses, becoming the first two in a long list of prison inmates to join its student body.

 In 1984, AU moved its main campus in Edmonton 145 kilometres (90 miles) north to Athabasca.
 The main campus remains in Athabasca, and there are satellite locations in Calgary, Edmonton and St. Albert.

 In 1985, AU reached an agreement with the Correctional Service of Canada for the payment of tuition and program delivery fees for federal inmates taking courses through the university.

 In 1994, AU's Centre for Innovative Management introduced the world's first online MBA program, also the first graduate program at the university.
 The program had 65 students in its first year, and to date there have been almost 4,000 graduates from the online MBA program.
 Under the leadership of university president Dominique Abrioux (1995–2005), Athabasca expanded programs in all faculties, including graduate studies, with a new MA in Integrated Studies called MA-IS.

 Amazon Web Services

 Athabasca University is the first Canadian post-secondary institution to enter into a formal collaboration with Amazon Web Services, Inc. (AWS).
 This collaboration modernizes AU's IT infrastructure and the two organizations will also be designing, implementing, and managing cloud education programs, artificial intelligence and machine learning initiatives, and research-based applications for the education sector.
-The partnership speaks to the five-year digital transformation of Athabasca University, as set out by the university's strategic plans – Imagine: Transforming lives, transforming communities and RISE: Athabasca University's Digital Transformation, Our 5 Year IT Strategy.

-Canadian Football League Players' Association (CFLPA)

-In June 2014, Athabasca University formally partnered with the CFLPA as the official education provider for their players – both past and present.

-Western Hockey League (WHL)

-Since 2009, the WHL and Athabasca University have partnered, offering fully accredited university courses to any WHL player interested in pursuing post-secondary studies while playing in the WHL.
-For the 2018/2019 hockey season, over 75 players have been taking courses through Athabasca University.